Pittsburgh Mercy Health System

 - Resource and referral agent

 Additional course modules include prayer; self care; healing and wholeness; ethics; documenting practices; legal aspects; communication and collaboration; family violence; suffering, grief, and loss; advocacy; care coordination; and more.
-Course modules are taught by certified faith community nurse educators and subject matter experts in the respective fields of practice.
+Course modules are taught by qualified faith community nurse educators and subject matter experts in the respective fields of practice.

 The course is limited to the first 20 participants who register.